-The certification to become a Project Management Professional is challenging.
+The certification to become a Project Management Professional (PMP) is challenging.
 Its main target audience are project managers in internal, cross-functional projects.

 However, it is also very effective to improve cross-corporate project business on both sides: